 OMAHA, Neb.
 (KMTV) — Mayor Jean Stothert has resubmitted her recommendation for Omaha's new solid waste contract.

-the Mayor says the submission will be on next week's City Council agenda.
+In a press release, the Mayor says the submission will be on next week's City Council agenda.
 She once again recommended the original proposal she endorsed, a plan from FCC Environmental that includes a two-cart collection system, and she has also passed on two other bids for the city to look over.

 - An FCC Environmental three-cart yard waste bid, separate from the recommendation.